Real $K$-Theory for $C^*$-Algebras: Just the Facts: Real -algebras

 Recall that every complex unital commutative $C^*$-algebra $A$ is isometrically isomorphic to $\complex (X )$ for some compact space $X$, and a non-unital commutative $C^*$-algebra is isometrically isomorphic to $\complexo (X )$ for some locally compact space $X$.
 The situation is profoundly different for real $C^*$-algebras, as witness the previous example.
+Here is the full story.

 \begin{Thm}(Arens-Kaplansky \cite{AK}, Thm.
 9.1) Suppose that $A$ is a commutative real $C^*$-algebra.
-Then: \begin{enumerate} \item If $A$ is unital, then there exists a compact space $X$ and an involution h $\tau : X \to X$ such that $A \cong \real (X, \tau )$. \item If $A$ is not unital, then there exists a locally compact space $X$ and an involution $\tau : X \to X$ such that $A \cong \realo (X, \tau )$. \item There is an equivalence of categories between the categoy of commutative real unital $C^*$-algebras and the category of compact spaces with involution. \item Similarly, there is an equivalence of categories between the categoy of commutative real $C^*$-algebras and the category of locally compact spaces with involution. \end{enumerate} \end{Thm}
+Then: \begin{enumerate} \item If $A$ is unital, then there exists a compact space $X$ and an involution $\tau : X \to X$ such that $A \cong \real (X, \tau )$. \item If $A$ is not unital, then there exists a locally compact space $X$ and an involution $\tau : X \to X$ such that $A \cong \realo (X, \tau )$. \item There is an equivalence of categories between the category of commutative real unital $C^*$-algebras (with unital $*$-homomorphisms) and the category of compact spaces with involution (with continuous involution-respecting maps). \item Similarly, there is an equivalence of categories between the category of commutative real $C^*$-algebras (with non-degenerate\footnote{A homomorphism $f \colon A \rightarrow B$ is non-degenerate if $\{f(a_j)\}$ is an approximate unit in $B$ whenever $\{a_j\}$ is an approximate unit in $A$.} $*$-homomorphisms) and the category of locally compact spaces with involution (with continuous involution-respecting maps). \end{enumerate} \end{Thm}

-\begin{Rem} The real commutative $C^*$-algebras $\realo (i\RR )$ and $\real (iS^1)$ should be regarded as the poster children for commutative real $C^*$-algebras that have no complex analog.
-They will both be very important in our story. \end{Rem}
+\begin{Rem} The real commutative $C^*$-algebras $\realo (i\RR )$ and $\real (iS^1)$ will both be very important in our story.
+They should be regarded as the poster children for commutative real $C^*$-algebras that seem to have no complex analog.
+Or stated better, there can be multiple real $C \sp *$-algebras that are real analogs of a given complex $C \sp *$-algebra.
+For example, in (9) above all three real $C \sp *$-algebras -- $\real (S^1)$, $\real (iS^1)$, and $T$ -- are plausible analogs of $\complex (S^1)$.
+The notion of {\it complexification} in the next section will clarify what we mean by this. \end{Rem}